katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (4 min)
-- TICK Probably make wrong assumptions about modern react
+- TICK Probably going make wrong assumptions about modern react
 - TICK OK because less about tech, more asking think about humans & computers good at.
-Great some brain types  process & retain info around complex networks & code connections - but if you are writing inclusive code remember most of us can't.
+Great some brains process & retain info around complex networks & code connections - but if you are writing inclusive code remember most of us can't.
 And if new to coding or to the project, you probabably won't be aware that the complexity exists.
 Humans are awesome.
 We have imagination... but lead to complication particularly during creative collab
 - TICK my focus is to tell you little about why I like Elm and how it helps make happier, more productive team.
 But more important, how we can help each other write better code and have better conversations
 - Exposing some of the benefits of functional, static typing along the way